riplaboratory/KanaloaVrx2019/Docker/Docker_Hub_Commands.md

 	3. Past into the terminal
 	Example: docker pull ubuntu:latest

-we use the tag "latest" to identify the version of the image we wish to pull.
-This allows us to have the same name for an image but different build states to go back to if need be.
+We use the ***tag*** "latest" to identify the version of the image we wish to pull.
+Tags allow us to have different build states of a single image.
 For example I could have an image called "my_image" and have three different build states my_image:v1.0   my_image:v2.0   my_image:latest

-I find it useful to set your latest build with the tag latest because if someone is pulling your image and they do not specify a version, docker will automatically assign the "latest" tag to the image.
+I find it useful to have a build with the tag latest because if someone is pulling your image and they do not specify a version, docker will automatically assign the "latest" tag to the image.

 ### To look at your images
 ##### In the terminal type out: